homeserversltd/updates/README.md

 - **Rollback on Failure**: Failed modules automatically restored from backup
 - **Detailed Logging**: All operations logged with timestamps and error details
 - **Exit Codes**: Non-zero exit codes indicate failures for script integration
+- **Restart Failures**: Modules that fail to restart are logged and tracked

 ## Adding New Modules